 Leaky Gut Syndrome is a condition that has been identified fairly recently, but it has a strong association with Candida overgrowth.
 Leaky Gut Syndrome has been identified as the cause of many different digestive complaints including Crohn’s, ulcerative colitis and celiac disease.
-It is also believed to be closely linked to food sensitivities and allergies, so you may find that your gluten or dairy allergies improve after a successful treatment for Candida.
+It is also closely linked to food sensitivities and allergies, so you may find that your gluten or dairy allergies improve after a successful treatment for Candida.

-If these openings become sufficiently large, they allow all kinds of food particles to spill out from your gut and into your bloodstream.
+If these openings become sufficiently large, they allow all kinds of toxins and food particles to spill out from your gut and into your bloodstream.
 The immune cells in your blood quickly identify these particles as foreign substances, even though your intestines were happily digesting them a few moments before.
 Next comes the response from your immune system.
 Even though these are only food particles, the immune system acts quickly to neutralize what it perceives to be a threat to your health.

 One of the most amazing capabilities of your immune system is the way that it remembers infections.
 That’s why you only get chicken pox once, and why you will never catch the same cold virus that you caught ten years ago!
 However, in this example your immune system’s incredible memory is not so helpful.
 Once it has neutralized and eliminated those food particles in your blood, it remembers exactly what they were.
 This means that the next time you eat that food, you might find that your body (specifically your immune system) has a reaction to it.
 This is the underlying cause behind many food allergies.

-Another cause is processed foods that are full of additives, preservatives and other man-made ingredients.
+Another cause is processed foods that are full of additives, preservatives, and other man-made ingredients.
 Again, if you are following the Candida diet then you have already cut out most or all of these processed foods.